DanielMwendwa/DanielMwendwa.github.io.src/content/authors/admin/_index.md

 #email: ""
 ---

-Results-driven software engineer professional, with over 3 years of experience in supporting the technology and data team at Africa's Voices in building and maintaining infrastructure for listening to citizens and offering cutting-edge engineering solutions in various domains for efficient service delivery, and cost reductions among other benefits on time.
+I am a results-driven software engineer professional, with over 3 years of experience in supporting the technology and data team at Africa's Voices in building and maintaining infrastructure for listening to citizens and offering cutting-edge engineering solutions in various domains for efficient service delivery, and cost reductions among other benefits on time.

 Interested in programming; developing, testing and debugging code; designing interfaces; Data analysis and visualisation; and administering systems and networks.